 Certain plants are poisonous for toads.
 Avoid planting snowpeas, rhubarb, eggplant or potatoes near shelter and water.
 Flowers that are toxic include daffodils, hyacinths, azaleas, hydrangeas and honeysuckle.
 Toads will avoid them.

 Toads are nocturnal but they are attracted to the lights in your yard and home.
 They know those lights will attract insects.
 Be careful where you step at night.
 Always check around your car before driving it.
 Driveways are killing fields for toads.
-I’ll never forget how upset my family was when my father accidentally ran over Ol’ One Eye, the one eyed toad.
-He was in a rush and forgot to check the driveway before backing up.
+I’ll never forget how upset my family was when my father accidentally ran over Ol’ One Eye, the one eyed toad who lived in our yard.
+He was in a rush and forgot to check the driveway before backing up his car.
 Ol’ One Eye had lived in our yard for many years.
 Toads can live as long as 15 years.

-They also hibernate undergrund during the winter.
+Toads also hibernate underground during the winter.
 So each spring, pile up some garden debris from your fall cleanup and put out a saucer of water to let the toads know that they are welcome in your garden where they will provide you with years of free insect control.

 Questions & Answers

 Question: We saw a toad under the leaves of some yarrow in my garden and built a toad neighborhood the next day.
 We haven't seen the toad in a few days.
 Is there any way to sleuth around and find clues that the toad has stayed in our garden?

 Answer: I'm not sure what you mean by a "toad neighborhood".
 From the toad's point of view, you have disrupted his home under the yarrow.
 The best thing that you can do is to stay away for a few days.
 Do not disturb anything and hopefully, the toad will return.
 If not, he or she is probably not far away in a different part of your yard or garden.
 Be patient.
 Wild animals are shy around humans.